dagronf/DSFToggleButton/README.md

 ![](https://img.shields.io/github/v/tag/dagronf/DSFToggleButton) ![](https://img.shields.io/badge/macOS-10.9+-red) ![](https://img.shields.io/badge/Swift-5.0-orange.svg)
 ![](https://img.shields.io/badge/License-MIT-lightgrey) [![](https://img.shields.io/badge/pod-compatible-informational)](https://cocoapods.org) [![](https://img.shields.io/badge/spm-compatible-brightgreen.svg?style=flat)](https://swift.org/package-manager)

+# Why

+Because sometimes all you want is a nice, big, very visible checkbox.

 # Usage

 Since `DSFToggleButton` inherits from `NSButton`, its behaviour is the same as for a regular checkbox.
-You can programatically set the state as you would for an `NSButton` for example.
+You can programatically set the state or its enabled states just as you would for an `NSButton` for example.

+The control itself does not define its size, so you can make it as big or as small as you'd like.
+As all the drawing is scalable, the control will look great at any size you want.

 ## Direct